PAS43/TwitterSentimentAnalysis/README.md

 ### Dependancies

-Dillinger uses a number of open source projects to work properly:
+This model uses a number of open source projects to work properly:

 * [Keras] - A Machine Learning Neural Network front end framework
 * [Theano] - A Machine Learning Neural Network back end framework (For Keras)